A journey through the Ancient, contemporary & international

 They specialise in XVI and XVII-century music and have performed work ranging from Renaissance works to avant-garde coproduction with Krzysztof Penderecki, Aphex Twin (European Culture Congress, Wroclaw 2011), Portishead and Goldfrapp.

-Readings from many religious traditions at the Baha'i Choral Festival will be included in a new compostion by the Symphony for Life Orchestra.
+Readings from many religious traditions at the Baha'i Choral Festival will be included in this performance to help weave the diverse program together.
 Members of the choir serve as readers to create a single, unified devotional performance.